mvchaella/mvchaella.github.io/essays/softwaredevelopment.md

 <br>
 <p align="center">
-*Note: This essay has been crafted with the help of ChatGPT for structural revision*
+*Note: This essay has been crafted with the help of ChatGPT for grammar*